polycog/cognition/docs/source/ideas/cogent.md

 A `Cogent` (short for **Cog**nitive Ag**ent**) is an integrated runtime framework designed to drive autonomous decision-making by coupling neuro-symbolic reasoning with environment interaction.

-> Agentic AI Equivalent
 > **Where does this fit in the Agentic AI tech stack?**
-> In modern Agentic AI design patterns, a `Cogent` acts as the **Harness / Agent Runtime**.
-It connects directly with the external environment, manages input/output (I/O) routing, and orchestrates the core execution loop controlling the agent's intelligence operations.
+> In Agentic AI design patterns, a `Cogent` acts as the **Harness / Agent Runtime**.
+It connects directly with the external environment, manages input/output (I/O) routing, and implements the core execution loop controlling the agent's task performance.
 (See the [Databricks AI Harness architecture](https://www.databricks.com/blog/ai-harness) for conceptual reference).

 ---